sohelamin/crud-generator/doc/templates.md

 ### Form Helper

-You can use any form helper package for your forms.
+You can use any form template for your forms.
 In order to do that, you just need to mention the helper package name while generating the main CRUD or views with this option `--form-helper`.
-This generator use plain `html` as default helper.
+This generator use `blade` as default helper.
-Also, the `laravelcollective/html` helper is included in the core, So it will do everything for you when you just run command with the option `--form-helper=laravelcollective`.

 To use the any other form helper, you need to follow these steps: